THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Collaborators & Former Student Links

-Craig Allen, US Geological Survey
+Craig Allen, US Geological Survey, retired

-Julio Betancourt, US Geological Survey
+Julio Betancourt, US Geological Survey, retired

 Chris Baisan, University of Arizona